ragavvenkatesan/yann/docs/source/setup.rst

 ----------------

   Most often the case is that these come with the python installation, if not please install them.
+Yann uses these for saving down models and such.

 Yann Toolbox Setup